openbmc/openbmc/poky/documentation/test-manual/intro.rst

    The tests utilize the ``testsdkext`` class and the ``do_testsdkext`` task.

 -  *Feature Testing:* Various scenario-based tests are run through the :ref:`OpenEmbedded Self test (oe-selftest) <ref-manual/release-process:Testing and Quality Assurance>`.
-We test oe-selftest on each of the main distrubutions we support.
+We test oe-selftest on each of the main distributions we support.

 -  *Image Testing:* Image tests initiated through the following command::